 See a video of Boot Camp here:

-Yoga and Mindfulness goes to Prison
+Yoga and Mindfulness for Prisoners

 YAMO goes to four state prisons in South Florida, all locate on the outskirts of our county.
 One is a prison for women.
 Every week we come in with our yoga mats and spend two to three hours doing a variety of practices, giving teachings and leading discussions.
 Weekend retreats are also given.